lynzrand/kk-lipsync/readme.md

 # KK-Lipsync

-An experimental lip sync project built for KoiKatsu and other Illusion games.
+An experimental lip sync project built for KoiKatsu and AI Shoujou.

+This plugin requires BepInEx 5 and Harmony installed.

+This plugin uses Oculus's OVR Lip Sync.

 ## Usage